 Over the course of a year, our circle of supportive Influencers set goals together, foster accountability, and implement a plan to create lasting change with youth aging out of foster care in Colorado.

 “I turned 18 a month before I graduated from high school.
 The day after graduation, I was kicked out of my foster home, where I had been living for two years.
 I was 18, a high school graduate on my way to college in the fall, and I was homeless.” — Nicole, former foster youth | Youth Stories

-After three years, we recognize that a peer group of 4-6 Influencers, or a “circle of support”, in the areas of education, vocation planning, housing, mindfulness training, and health and wellness are critical to creating long-term positive outcomes for the youth we serve.
+Within one year, we recognize that a “circle of support” comprising of Influencers, in the areas of education, vocation planning, housing, mindfulness training, health and wellness, as well as financial fitness are critical to creating long-term positive outcomes for the youth we serve.

 At the core of Project:SELF-START we offer sustainable mentoring relationships by partnering youth with goal-oriented, supportive mentors.
 Workshops, career assessments, skills training and assistance surrounding stability and career exploration support a journey toward opportunity and self-discovery while building a positive growth mindset.

 Project:GROW empowers underserved youth through garden-based education.
 CTP works with youth in transition to become gardeners, harvesters and potential team leaders for Colorado-based community gardens and farms — reinforcing sustainable organic gardening, healthy business practices and responsible leadership.

 Through guided mindfulness practices with area practitioners, youth learn how to settle a busy mind, direct and sustain attention, explore limiting thoughts, build a positive growth mindset and culivate compassion with their peers.
 Research shows that practicing mindfulness benefits the body and mind.